h2oai/h2o-2/h2o-docs/source/developuser/developer_cookbook.rst

 H\ :sub:`2`\ O Developer Cookbook
 =================================

-The following document is an outline for an H2O Developer Cookbook.
+Below is a strawman outline for an H2O Developer Cookbook.

-Community members interested in contributing to the content should send email to the commmunity list (h2ostream@googlegroups.com) or contact Tom directly (tomk@0xdata.com).
+Community members interested in working on a section of the content should send email to the commmunity list (h2ostream@googlegroups.com) or contact Tom directly (tomk@0xdata.com).

 .. raw:: html